riga/tfdeploy/README.md

 ##### Auto-optimization

-If scipy is available on your system, it is reasonable to use all ops in their scipy implementation (if it exists, of course).
-This should be configured before you create any model from tensorflow objects using the second argument of the `setup` function:
+If SciPy is available on your system, it is reasonable to use all ops in their SciPy implementation (if it exists, of course).
+This should be configured before you create any model from TensorFlow objects using the second argument of the `setup` function:

 ```python
 td.setup(tf, td.IMPL_SCIPY)
 ```

-Ops that do not implement `IMPL_SCIPY` stick with the numpy version (`IMPL_NUMPY`).
+Ops that do not implement `IMPL_SCIPY` stick with the NumPy version (`IMPL_NUMPY`).

 ## Performance

 tfdeploy is lightweight (1 file, < 150 lines of core code) and fast.
-Internal evaluation calls have only very few overhead and tensor operations use numpy vectorization.
+Internal evaluation calls have only very few overhead and tensor operations use NumPy vectorization.
 The actual performance depends on the ops in your graph.
-While most of the tensorflow ops have a numpy equivalent or can be constructed from numpy functions, a few ops require additional Python-based loops (e.g. `BatchMatMul`).
-But in many cases it's potentially faster than using tensorflow's `Tensor.eval`.
+While most of the TensorFlow ops have a numpy equivalent or can be constructed from NumPy functions, a few ops require additional Python-based loops (e.g. `BatchMatMul`).
+But in many cases (and for small to medium graphs) it's potentially faster than using TensorFlow's `Tensor.eval`.

 This is a comparison for a basic graph where all ops are vectorized (basically `Add`, `MatMul` and `Softmax`):